 - Insurance.
 Any insurance costs that are necessary for operating a business.

 Administrative expenses can be called the cost of personnel, including internal or external staff, if a company outsources any services.
 It has to be mentioned here, that these people’s work isn’t directly related to making a product or providing a service by a company.
-These types of expenses include:
+Administrative costs include:

 - Accounting payroll;